4 Cheap Fundraising Ideas That You’ll Love

 How does this help you?
 Well, you can take those items and sell them!
 Try hosting a yard sale, dropping them off at a consignment store, or even selling them online (on places like eBay or ThredUp).
 Then you can donate whatever doesn’t get sold and put the cash you do make towards your cause.

-So, there you have it — a few fun, easy, and cheap fundraising ideas to help you with raising money for charity.
-All you need to do now is to get your thinking hat on, figure out what you want to try, and go for it.
+So, there you have it — a few fun, easy, and cheap fundraising ideas to help you with your charitable goals.
+There’s no one right choice, so all you need to do now is to get your thinking hat on, figure out what you want to try, and go for it.